10 States with the Cheapest Home Insurance in 2025

 At $1,223 per year, the average premium in Maine is well below the national average, but it is on the high side compared to its neighbors.
 You'll find even cheaper home insurance in New Hampshire and Vermont, for example.

-One possible reason for that is that Maine is so heavily forested in much of the state, posing a higher wildfire risk than its neighbors face.
+One possible reason for this is that Maine is so heavily forested in much of the state, posing a higher wildfire risk than its neighbors face.
 It also makes home repairs a bit more expensive than average since many of the towns are fairly remote.

 8. New Jersey